 Network Providers must have an executed contract with the Respondent, a letter of intent (LOI) or a letter of agreement (LOA) indicating the Provider intends to contract with the Respondent should HHSC award the Respondent a contract for the applicable MCO Program.
 Network Providers must be licensed in the State of Texas to provide the contracted Covered Services.
 As described in Section 8.1.4.4, the MCO must credential Network Providers before they may serve Members.
-Sample LOI/LOA agreements and sample Network Providers tables can be found in the Procurement Library
+Sample LOI/LOA agreements and sample Network Providers tables can be found in the Procurement Library.

 1. For each Service Area in which the Respondent proposes to participate in the STAR, STAR+PLUS, and/or CHIP Program, the Respondent must submit a complete listing of proposed Network Providers for each of the following Acute Care provider types.
 Such listing must indicate for each provider type: the name, address, and NPI and/or TPI, if applicable, of the Providers with signed contracts, LOIs or LOAs.
-If the Respondent's Provider Network is identical across more than one MCO Program within a Service Area, the Respondent must under the New Network is identical across more than one MCO Programs.
+If the Respondent's Provider Network is identical across more than one MCO Program within a Service Area, the Respondent may submit one Excel file worksheet for the Service Area that specifies the applicable MCO Programs.
 The Respondent must include in an Excel file at least the two (2) nearest Providers meeting each of the following provider type descriptions.
 The Respondent must also include in the Excel file all Providers in the designated provider type within the Service Area.
 The listing must include separate lists of each provider type in the order listed below and a separate worksheet for each proposed Service Area: